NEONScience/NEON-Data-Skills/tutorials/Other/GEE/02_aop_sdr_lessons/2a_intro_aop_sdr_rasters.md

 4) Add the AOP layer to the GEE Map
 5) Center on the region of interest

 We encourage you to follow along with this code chunks in this exercise in your code editor.
 To run the cells, you can click the **Run** button at the top of the code editor.
-Note that until the last two steps of this, you will not see the AOP data show up in the Interactive Map.
+Note that until you run the last two steps (adding the data layer to the map), you will not see the AOP data show up in the Interactive Map.

 1) Read in the SRER 2018 SDR image, using `ee.Image`.
 We will assign this image to a variable (**var**) called `SRER_SDR2018`.
 You can refer to the tables in the Data Access and Availability section, in the <a href="https://www.neonscience.org/resources/learning-hub/tutorials/intro-aop-gee-tutorial" target="_blank">Intro to AOP data in GEE tutorial</a>, to see how to pull in spectral data from a different site.